SunnySuite/Sunny.jl/docs/src/structure-factor.md

 [`DynamicStructureFactor`](@ref) documentation for a list of all keywords.

-### Calculating a static structure factor
+### Calculating an instantaneous ("static") structure factor: ``𝒮(𝐪)``

-Sunny provides two methods for calculating static structure factors,
+Sunny provides two methods for calculating instantaneous, or static, structure
-$𝒮^{αβ}(𝐪)$.
+factors: $𝒮^{αβ}(𝐪)$.
 The first involves calculating spin-spin correlations at single instances of time.
 The second involves calculating a dynamic structure factor first and integrating out the $ω$ information.
 The advantage of the latter approach is that it enables application of an $ω$-dependent classical-to-quantum rescaling of structure factor intensities, a method that should be preferred whenever comparing results to experimental data or spin wave calculations.
 A disadvantage of this approach is that it is computationally more expensive.
 There are also many cases when it is not straightforward to calculate a meaningful dynamics, as when working with Ising spins.
-In this section we will discuss how to calculate static structure factors from static spin configurations.
-Information about calculating static data from a dynamic structure factor can be found in the following section.
+In this section we will discuss how to calculate instantaneous structure factors from fixed spin configurations.
+Information about calculating instantaneous data from a dynamic structure factor can be found in the following section.

-The basic usage for the static case is very similar to the dynamic case, except one calls `StaticStructureFactor` instead of `DynamicStructureFactor`.
-Note that there are no required keywords as there is no need to specify any dynamics.
+The basic usage for the instantaneous case is very similar to the dynamic case, except one calls `InstantStructureFactor` instead of `DynamicStructureFactor`.
+Note that there are no required keywords as there is no need to specify any dynamics. `InstantStructureFactor` will immediately calculate a sample of
-`StaticStructureFactor` will immediately calculate a sample of $𝒮(𝐪)$ using the spin configuration contained in `sys`.
+$𝒮(𝐪)$ using the spin configuration contained in `sys`.
 It is therefore important that `sys` be properly thermalized before calling this function.
 Additional samples may be added with `add_sample!(sf, sys)`, just as was done in the dynamic case.
 As was true there, it is important to ensure that the spins in `sys` represents a new equilibrium sample before calling `add_sample!`.

 ### Extracting information from structure factors